8 Best Practices for Getting the Most From Master Data Management

 Data is your business’s most important asset in a digitized world.
 It drives decision-making at every level of business.
 It also powers your real-time operations across digital channels and human interactions such as call center and sales so you can deliver omnichannel connected customer experiences and boost NPS scores.
 Real-time data-driven decisions give your business the agility to adjust to market fluctuations, consumer preferences, and access to capital.
 Quality, insight-ready data reveals risks and opportunities from a business’s birds-eye view and drills down to the details for actionable strategies.
 It is equally important that your applications are powered in real-time with clean and consistent data.
 Your insights or business actions are as good as the data, so to realize all this power to drive business goals entirely depends on successful master data management (MDM).

-Why Best Practices Matter for MDM
+Why MDM Best Practices Matter

-A great example of how insight-ready data was critical to success was during the global pandemic when companies needed to pivot quickly to changing consumer behavior.
-The companies with master data management best practices in place were confident in the insights they were monitoring on a daily business and pivoted faster.
+A great example of how insight-ready data is critical to success was during the global pandemic when companies needed to pivot quickly to changing consumer behavior.
+The companies with master data management in place were confident in the insights they were monitoring on a daily business and pivoted faster.
 To illustrate, some companies were able to pivot faster to curbside pick up and virtual experiences that were traditionally run live in person, such as auctions, without creating a disconnected customer experience because they had a single source of truth for their enterprise data.

 Best practices for master data management in the past have largely centered around master data governance: creating a ‘golden record’ and ‘matching and merging’ data that conflict with it or duplicates it.
 What data you use, how you structure it, and who can access it all hinges on preserving data quality in legacy MDM systems.
 With that said, modern master data management best practices power business transformation and the customer experiences of the future.
-To get the most out of your business’ data, read on to discover our list of master data management best practices.

-MDM Best Practices for Business Success
+Master Data Management Best Practices for Business Success

 #1 Always include more master data or multi-domain